After Wholeness II

 That afternoon I did not go home.
 I asked about returns at the State Opera side office and they sold me a cheap seat on the left balcony with a limited view.
 And I watched an evening adaption of ‘The Master and Margarita’ featuring members of the National Ballet and the Aerial Gymnastics Association.

-The darkness and the crowds invigorated me but the fantasy, the attempt at least, passed me by.
+The darkness and the crowds invigorated me but the fantastical, the attempt at least, passed me by.
 The dancers thrilled me to the point I sat at the cloakroom during the intermission, seeing the assembled patrons as the result of leaden gravity.
 The gait, their age, the white wine rocking in flutes, laughter, period blood and tipped shells.
 I thanked my headache and I thanked wholeness.

 i cant stop drinking it solves everything